Full Tag Reference

 Combining with editable content:

-Elements can have both mm-editable and mm-presets:
+Elements can have both mm-editable and mm-preset:

-<td mm-editable mm-presets="spacing,bg-color" mm-label="Hero Content" style="padding: 40px 20px;"> <p>This section is editable AND has style presets.</p></td>In the editor, this creates:
+<td mm-editable mm-preset="spacing,bg-color" mm-label="Hero Content" style="padding: 40px 20px;"> <p>This section is editable AND has style presets.</p></td>In the editor, this creates:

 - Text field for the content (labeled “Hero Content”)